 My comparison is based on the following criteria:

 - Website Design

-- Competition and Motivation
+- Competition And Challenges

 - Route Mapping

-- Premium Features (And Cost)
+- Premium Features & Cost

 Let’s dive straight into the detail.